goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 much about the subject.
 CGI programming is a commonly-used web development model that allows developers to construct dynamic websites.
 On his way to the class, Jim studied all the existing documentation on CGI.
-On the way back, Jim considered what he didn’t like about traditional, CGI-based programming environments.
+On the way back, Jim considered what he didn't like about traditional, CGI-based programming environments.
 From these initial musings, the core of Zope was written while flying back from the CGI class.